gilliam/articles/apparatus.md

        - https://github.com/gilliam/apparatus-statsd.git

 That's it.
-Next time you'll build an image (`gilliam deploy`) the apparatus will be included.
+Next time you'll build an image (`gilliam deploy`) the apparatus will be included and you'll have a statsd daemon running in your instance accepting metrics on UDP port 127.0.0.1:2185.
 Configuration for the apparatus, if needed, is sourced from the environment just as for your processes.

 # Providing An Apparatus